jflater/incubation_manuscript/README.md

     2. Nutrient soil health measurements
         A. When and how are these differences most pronounced?
         B. early and late time points
-        C. who is always there - core analysis
+    3.  who is always there - core analysis

-    -   early and late responders
+    4.  early and late responders
-        do these correlate to chemical data? are there env conditions that describe the response?
+        A. do these correlate to chemical data?
+        B. are there env conditions that describe the response?
-        constrained CCA
+        - constrained CCA
-        Where do these responders originate?
+        C. Where do these responders originate?
 Do they persist?

 Jared's thoughts:
 -----------------